MobiComKitCustomizations/mobi-com-kit/README.md

 # mobi-com-kit

+Integrate messaging into your android app.

 Note: Under progress, please visit http://mobicomkit.com/ to get notified for latest updates.

+Project contains the following 3 modules:
+i) mobicom - Code related to backend server interaction ii) mobicomkitui - Sample client UI code iii) mobicommons - Common utility framework
+Clone the repository and add all the 3 modules inside your project.

 Step 1: Register at http://mobicomkit.com/ to get the application key.